senegal-react/hack/README.md

-# hack
+# MyReactNativeKatas

 This react-native project focus primary on android platform, we will try to hack and test react-native and relay features

 # Navigation
 # DrawerLayout